 Thanks to Google and personal experience, we know the best time for undergraduates to start looking is September-early October.
 You’ll still be able to find housing after this period, but during said time you will find the best deals closer to campus.
 Continue reading

-We challenge anyone to walk down any street on the Ohio State campus during a game day and not be enticed to party like you’ve never partied before.
-Whether you’re into house parties or you like to do your partying at the bar, you’re going to find somewhere to, uh, have a good time in Columbus.
+We challenge anyone to walk down any street on the Ohio State campus near OSU off-campus housing during game day and not be enticed to party like you’ve never partied before.
+Whether you’re into house parties, or you like to do your partying at the bar, you’re going to find somewhere to, uh, have a good time in Columbus.
 Continue reading

 The start of the fall semester at Virginia Tech means college football is finally back in session, college basketball is right around the corner, and housing season is getting started.
 Students at Virginia Tech begin to look for housing for next year as soon as late September every year.
 As current and recent students ourselves, we understand the difficulty of finding a house that fits all of your needs, but it’s also important to think beyond just finding the right VT off-campus housing option for rent.
 Finding the right landlord is just as important.